Actionable and Interpretable Fault Localization for Recurring Failures in Online Service Systems: Experiments

 \subsubsection{Baselines}

-We compare \ours{} with the following state-of-the-art baseline methods: \begin{itemize}[leftmargin=1em] \item JSS'20 \cite{brandon2020graphbased} represents failures as graphs and finds similar diagnosed failures by graph similarity for each incoming failure. \item iSQUAD \cite{ma2020diagnosing} clusters historical failures, labels the root causes of each cluster, and assigns each incoming failure to a cluster. \item Decision Tree \cite{zhou2021machine} takes the time-series features (see \cref{sec:global-interpretation}) of a failure unit and classifies whether it is faulty. \item Random walk.
+We compare \ours{} with the following state-of-the-art baseline methods: \begin{itemize}[leftmargin=1em] \item JSS'20 \cite{brandon2020graphbased} represents failures as graphs and finds similar diagnosed failures by graph similarity for each incoming failure. \item iSQUAD \cite{ma2020diagnosing} clusters historical failures, labels the root causes of each cluster, and assigns each incoming failure to a cluster. \item Traditional machine learning (ML) models, including Decision Tree (DT), Gradient Boosting (GB), Random Forest (RF), and SVM.
+For each failure class, we train a model which takes the time-series features (see \cref{sec:global-interpretation}) of a failure unit and determines whether it is faulty. \item Random walk (RW) is widely used in unsupervised heuristic fault localization.
 As existing random walk-based works \cite{kim2013root,wu2021microdiag} cannot take various numbers of metrics as input, we compare with two variants: \begin{itemize}[leftmargin=1em] \item RandomWalk@Metric.
 Following existing works, we first construct a causal graph, calculate transition probabilities based on metric correlations, and obtain the score of each metric with personalized PageRank.
 Then, we obtain the score of each failure unit by summing up the scores of its metrics. \item RandomWalk@FI.
 We score failure units (FI) directly by applying random walk on the FDGs and using the average correlation of all pairs of metrics of two failure units as transition probabilities. \end{itemize} \end{itemize} The aggregation methods for RandomWalk@Metric (sum) and RandomWalk@FI (average) are selected so as to maximize the overall performance.
 Some methods~\cite{zhou2019latent,gan2021sagea,li2021practical,liu2020microhecl} are not applicable because they localize faulty services only.